One-shot learning for solution operators of partial differential equations: Abstract

 \section{Abstract}

-Discovering governing equations of a physical system, represented by partial differential equations (PDEs), from data is a central challenge in a variety of areas of science and engineering.
-Current methods require either some prior knowledge (e.g., candidate PDE terms) to discover the PDE form, or a large dataset to learn a surrogate model of the PDE solution operator.
-Here, we propose the first solution operator learning method that only needs one PDE solution, i.e., one-shot learning.
-We first decompose the entire computational domain into small domains, where we learn a local solution operator, and then we find the coupled solution via either mesh-based fixed-point iteration or meshfree local-solution-operator informed neural networks.
-We demonstrate the effectiveness of our method on different PDEs, and our method exhibits a strong generalization property.
+Learning and solving governing equations of a physical system, represented by partial differential equations (PDEs), from data is a central challenge in a variety of areas of science and engineering.
+Traditional numerical methods for solving PDEs can be computationally expensive for complex systems and require the complete PDEs of the physical system.
+On the other hand, current data-driven machine learning methods require a large amount of data to learn a surrogate model of the PDE solution operator, which could be impractical.
+Here, we propose the first solution operator learning method that only requires one PDE solution, i.e., one-shot learning.
+By leveraging the principle of locality of PDEs, we consider small local domains instead of the entire computational domain and define a local solution operator.
+The local solution operator is then trained using a neural network, and utilized to predict the solution of a new input function via mesh-based fixed-point iteration (FPI), meshfree local-solution-operator informed neural network (LOINN) or local-solution-operator informed neural network with correction (cLOINN).
+We test our method on diverse PDEs, including linear or nonlinear PDEs, PDEs defined on complex geometries, and PDE systems, demonstrating the effectiveness and generalization capabilities of our method across these varied scenarios.